-In partnership with Jim Rard, president of Marine Service Center, Karl will be captaining S/V Ocean Watch for one of two Sail Alaska Flotillas offered June of 2020.
+In partnership with Jim Rard, president of Marine Service Center, Karl will be captaining S/V Ocean Watch, leading a flotilla through South East Alaska.

 Sail Alaska is a 2,500 mile, 12-week educational cruising program that guides boaters of all levels of experience on their own vessels from Anacortes, Washington up the Pacific Northwest Inside Passage of Canada and Alaska.
 Created by Jim Rard, president of Marine Service Center, located in Anacortes, WA and Seattle, WA, Sail Alaska is now it its 10th year.

 Sail Alaska welcomes boaters of all levels of experience with both sail and power.
 The trip is designed to give both captain and crew a taste of long-distance cruising and the basics of self-sufficiency in a very real environment.
 Participants will be surrounded by like-minded people to share with and learn from.

 Historically, Sail Alaska flotillas would encompass 10 -12 boats, including Jim Rard’s 49’ Jeanneau, named “Ruby Slippers,” as the lead boat.